genesiscloud/genesis-cloud-inference-articles/art04.md

 For Tritorn deployment, we will transform ONNX models to TensorRT plans.
-Since TensorRT plans are device-specific, we have not included them in the repository assets and we will perform respective transformation using methods similar to those described in Article 3.
+Since TensorRT plans are device-specific, we have not included them in the repository assets and we will perform the respective transformation using methods similar to those described in Article 3.